tarikly/docker-simple-node-api/README.md

 # simple-node-api

-simple-node-api is part of a small tutorial about github actions and heroku ci/cd pipeline
+docker-simple-node-api is part of a small tutorial about github actions and heroku ci/cd pipeline

 Fix: